nestordemeure/breviarium/data/english.md

 2. **Dissimulate.**
 3. **Trust No One.**
 4. **Praise All.**
-5. **Be Mindful of Your Actions.**
+5. **Be Mindful of Your Words.**

 #### Simulate, Dissimulate

-Show yourself a friend to all and converse even with those you dislike, so that you may also learn caution from them.
+Show yourself as a friend to all and converse even with those you dislike, so that you may learn from their behavior and be cautious in your dealings with them.

-Restrain your anger in every possible way, for that alone will bring you more ill repute than many virtues will bring commendation.
+Control your anger in all situations, as it can damage your reputation more than many virtues will enhance it.

-Always strive to choose the easier path, in order to more readily obey the majority, because taking the more difficult course brings with it more disadvantages.
-When faced with a difficult action, choose the easier of the two.
+Always strive to choose the easier path when faced with a difficult decision, as it often aligns with the majority and brings fewer disadvantages.

-Always take care that no one knows what you think about a matter, what you know, what you want, what you care about, or what you avoid.
+Always be cautious about sharing your thoughts, knowledge, desires, concerns, and aversions.
+Ensure that no one knows your true feelings on any matter.

-It is not wise to conceal your virtues too much, nor to blame lengthy sacred rites, lest you seem irreverent.
+Do not conceal your virtues excessively, and avoid criticizing lengthy sacred rites, as doing so may make you appear irreverent.

-Even if you can obtain something in a harsher way, do not employ that method.
+Even if you can achieve your goals through more aggressive or forceful means, refrain from using such methods.

 #### Trust no One

-When he praises you, be convinced that he mocks you.
+When someone praises you, be convinced that they mock you.

-Do not entrust any secret, for you are often despised.

-Do not praise or disparage yourself; others lie in wait for you, to seize upon your words.

-Do not show freedom in your manners, by which you will be judged.
+Refrain from divulging secrets to others, as they may use them to tarnish your reputation.

+Avoid self-praise or self-deprecation, as others may use your words against you.

+Be restrained in your behavior and actions, as they will be the basis for how others judge you.

-If someone disparages and vexes you, consider it a test of your virtue.
+If someone criticizes or upsets you, use it as a chance to showcase your integrity and moral strength.

-They feign friendship, but they are not friends.
+Be cautious of those who appear friendly, they are insincere.

 #### Praise All

-Always speak well or not badly of everyone, so that if a third party hears of it, he will know and report back to the person you praised.
+Always speak positively, or not badly, about others.
+If someone hears your praise, they will likely inform the person you spoke well of.

 Always speak well of your superiors, for it serves the peace.

-Also praise those whose favor you need, as well as the food and clothing you receive from another.
+Also, praise those whose favor you need.

+Similarly, express appreciation for the food and clothing you receive from others.

-#### Be Mindful of your Actions
+#### Be Mindful of your Words

-Consider what you say.
-Could it be taken in a better sense?
-If so, it certainly will be - perhaps someone is watching, or listening, whom you do not see.
+Consider your words carefully.
+Could they be interpreted negatively?
+If so, they certainly will be interpreted that way.
+Someone you do not see may be watching or listening.